 What is Physical SIM?

 A physical SIM, short for Subscriber Identity Module, is a small plastic card that contains a unique identification number and allows your phone to connect to a mobile network.
-It works by storing the subscriber’s information, such as phone number, network authorization, and security keys.
+It works by storing the subscriber’s information, such as phone number, network authorisation, and security keys.

-To use a physical SIM, you simply insert it into the SIM card slot on your phone, and the phone will recognize it as the default SIM.
+To use a physical SIM, you simply insert it into the SIM card slot on your phone, and the phone will recognise it as the default SIM.
 You can then make calls, send messages, and use mobile data through the carrier associated with that SIM card.

 What is an eSIM?

-eSIMAn eSIM, or embedded SIM, is a digital SIM card that is built into a device and can be programmed with the necessary carrier information to connect to a mobile network.
+An eSIM, or embedded SIM, is a digital SIM card that is built into a device and can be programmed with the necessary carrier information to connect to a mobile network.
 Unlike physical SIMs, eSIMs are not removable and are designed to be programmed remotely.

 To activate an eSIM, you will need to obtain an activation code from your carrier or purchase a new device with an eSIM already activated.
 Once you have the code, you can scan it with your phone’s camera to activate the eSIM.
 This process can also be done through an app provided by the carrier.